-In JungleMail for Office 365 you can see when an email isn't delivered to one or more of your recipients.
-A bounce occurs when an email is rejected by the server you recipient's email address is registered to.
+In JungleMail for Office 365, you can see when your newsletter isn't delivered to one or more of your recipients.
 In this tutorial, you will learn more about different bounce types and how to access bounce statistics in the app.

 A bounce is an event where an email is rejected by a recipient's email server.
 There are two main bounce categories: a soft bounce and a hard bounce.

 A soft bounce means that your newsletter cannot be delivered for a temporary reason.
 Among other reasons, an email soft bounces when:

 - Recipient email server is down or offline;

 - Email message is too large.

 A hard bounce means that your newsletter cannot be delivered for a permanent reason.
 Among other reasons, an email hard bounces when:

 - Recipient's email server has completely blocked delivery;